njpanderson/Citrus-for-Craft-2/README.md

 }
 ```

-This will enable Varnish to accept ban requests over HTTP from the Varnish Purge plugin.
+This will enable Varnish to accept ban requests over HTTP from the Citrus plugin.

 Thanks